Edward Joris: Contestation, Jorisards and freedom

 After his return to Belgium, Joris worked as a bookseller and was secretary to the Antwerp branch of the Ligue des droits de l'homme.
-After the First World War he was convicted of collaborating with the occupying forces' Flamenpolitik, and sought refuge in the Netherlands.
+After the First World War he was convicted of supporting the occupying forces' Flamenpolitik, and sought refuge in the Netherlands.
 He returned to Belgium after an amnesty in 1929 and worked as a self-employed publicity agent.
 He died in 1957.